 The application process opened Aug.
 1, 2018.
 The government invited approved operators to officially launch Swedish operations on Jan.
 1, 2019.

-Of course, the EU’s largest online poker operators, including PokerStars, PartyPoker, 888, and Unibet have all been ignoring Swedish gambling laws for years, anyway.
+Of course, the EU’s largest online poker real money operators, including PokerStars, PartyPoker, 888, and Unibet have all been ignoring Swedish gambling laws for years, anyway.
 These operators have felt free to accept players from inside Sweden because the EU has ruled Swedish law invalid and is actively enforcing that position.

 From an online poker player perspective, not much changes, as the new law does not segregate Swedish online poker players from the international player pool.
 Foreign online poker operators are launching .se domains, but players on these sites maintain access to the operator’s global player pool.